galaxyproject/galaxy-hub/src/admin/authnz/config.md

     1. Make sure the the provider name is `Google` (i.e., `<provider name="Google">`);
     2. Set the value of `client_id` and `client_secret` to the ID and secret obtained from Google in the previous step (i.e., step: `4.iii`);
     3. Set `redirect_uri` to the URI provided to Google (e.g., `http://localhost:8080/authnz/google/callback`).

+Restart the Galaxy instance and enjoy the simplified login!